hungovercoders-blog/datagriff/docs/_posts/2024-08-13-git-conventional-vs-code-workflow/2024-08-13-git-conventional-vs-code-workflow.md

 ![VS Code Conventional Commit Workflow]({{ site.baseurl }}/assets/2024-08-13-git-conventional-vs-code-workflow/conventional-commit-workflow.gif)

+TODO

 If I do decide I have committed to early I can simply press escape to carry on coding.
 However why would you ever not commit regularly to a remote...?
-Trunk based development I can imagine would require some [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks){:target="_blank"} to protect your commit which is something I might look at soon (see this [pre-commit](https://pre-commit.com/){:target="_blank"} which looks interesting).
+Trunk based development I can imagine would require some [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks){:target="\_blank"} to protect your commit which is something I might look at soon (see this [pre-commit](https://pre-commit.com/){:target="\_blank"} which looks interesting).
 For feature branch development however I think this workflow is very handy for good commits, safely remotely stored code and fast feedback!

 **Update:** Ok I have some work to do on the content of the commit messages, but you can see below my commit history is starting to look at bit more conventional.